vm6502q/qrack.net/api/README.md

 ##### `set_reactive_separate(quid sid)`

 Turn "reactive separation" optimization on/off with true/false (default: on/true).
-(Some subjectively "high-entanglement" circuits will run more quickly with "reactive separation off.)
+(Some subjectively "high-entanglement" circuits will run more quickly with "reactive separation" off.)

 - `sid`: Simulator instance ID.